To get familiar with the application functionality, you can install Oro applications with environment components using Vagrant.

 vagrant provision --provision-with Build,Install,Deploy

 To customize the default installation settings, add the required variables in .env-build.

 ORO_USER_NAME=admin ORO_USER_PASSWORD=admin ORO_USER_FIRSTNAME=John ORO_USER_LASTNAME=Doe ORO_USER_EMAILfirstname.lastname@example.org ORO_SAMPLE_DATA=n # y | n (whether to perform loading demo data during installation) ORO_ORGANIZATION_NAME=ORO ORO_LANGUAGE=en ORO_FORMATTING_CODE=en_US ORO_APP_DOMAIN=localhost.dev.oroinc.com

 To customize the application hostname:

-Set the new APP_HOST parameter value in the Vagrantfile (e.g., yourdomain.local)
+Set the new ORO_APP_DOMAIN parameter value in the .env-build (e.g., yourdomain.local)